 Is a smooth finish or textured finish better for shutters?
 Smooth finish shutters tend to look more fashionable and suave, while shutters with a textured finish look a little more natural.
-But the benefits to each style of plantation shutter finish go a little bit farther, and ultimately it comes down to your own taste.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a solid, sleek, fashion-forward look.
-A smooth finish might be preferable if your home has few other wood grain surfaces or furniture.
+But the benefits to both types of plantation shutter finish go a little bit farther, and ultimately it comes down to your own taste.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a solid, sleek, fashion-forward look.
+If your home doesn’t have many other wood accessories like hardwood floors or furniture, you might not want a smooth finish.
 A smooth finish makes dust easier to see, compared to a wood grain finish.
-We usually recommend a smooth finish for faux wood shutters like Polywood.Perks of shutters with a textured or wood grain finish – A textured finish on your shutters gives you a more natural, wood-like look to your shutters.
+We usually recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured or wood grain finish for shutters – Shutters with a textured finish give you a more natural look to your windows.
 That’s awesome if you’re trying to bring the look of nature inside, especially if you want to match the look of your hardwood furniture.
 A textured finish on your shutter louvers may also make dust more difficult to see, which means you can wait a little longer between regular cleanings.
 A wood-grain finish looks especially great on real wood shutters in Houston.